DinhLongHuynh/SciLifeLab_agent_workshop/Section_1_LangGraph/README.md

 # SciLifeLab Workshop: LangGraph AI Agents for Drug Discovery
 ---

-A comprehensive hands-on workshop teaching participants how to build AI agents using LangGraph, specifically focused on drug discovery applications.
+A comprehensive hands-on workshop tutoring participants how to build AI agents using LangGraph, specifically focused on drug discovery applications.

 ## Workshop Overview